About me

 I live in Central Connecticut with my wife, Tori, and rambunctious mutt, Monte Cristo (named after the sandwich, not the Count).

-My free time mostly revolves around motorcycles in some form or another, with my main passion being long-distance, solo touring (on- and off-road) on my Norden 901 or DRZ-400.
-I also enjoy shorter tours with Tori, especially bucket list international fly-and-ride adventures.
-When I’m not riding my own bikes I’m an MSF RiderCoach and teach motorcycle safety classes for the state of Connecticut.
+My free time mostly revolves around motorcycles in some form or another, with my main passion being long-distance, solo touring (on- and off-road) on my Husqvarna Norden 901 or FE 501.
+I also enjoy shorter tours with Tori, especially as we try to hit as many bucket list international fly-and-ride adventures as we can fit into our PTO.
+When I’m not riding my own bikes, I’m an MSF RiderCoach and teach motorcycle safety classes for the state of Connecticut.
 Most of my hobby time in the off-season is spent planning trips and maintaining, customizing, and upgrading my own bikes.

-Outside of motorcycling, I also dabble in cycling (mountain, gravel, and bikepacking), hiking, and longboarding.
-When I’m too lazy to get outside, I’m a fan of building custom mechanical keyboards, headphones, PC gaming, and just generally being a huge nerd.
+Outside of motorcycling, I also dabble in cycling (mountain, gravel, and bikepacking) and hiking.
+When I’m too lazy to get outside, I’m a fan of building custom mechanical keyboards, headphones, photography, PC gaming, and just generally being a huge nerd.

 Professional

-I’m executive in Data Science & AI with a background in statistics and computer science.
-In my current role, I lead Employee Benefits Data Science, AI, and Analytics at The Hartford.
+I’m Data Science & AI leader with a background in statistics and computer science.
+In my current role, I’m a Senior Director of Data Science & AI focused on Claims & Fraud at Liberty Mutual.

-My previous roles at The Hartford include leading Claims Emerging Sciences & AI and teams of various sizes in Workers Compensation and Employee Benefits Claims, Commercial Lines Pricing & Risk Score modeling, and individual contributor positions in Actuarial Technology & Innovation and Small Business Data Science.
+I was at The Hartford prior to joining Liberty, with roles leading Employee Benefits Applied AI, Claims Emerging Sciences & AI, and data science teams of various sizes in Workers Compensation and Employee Benefits Claims, Commercial Lines Pricing & Risk Score modeling, as well as holding individual contributor positions in Actuarial Technology & Innovation and Small Business Data Science.

 Before joining The Hartford in 2017, I spent some time in commercial analytics in the pharmaceutical industry and taught as an adjunct professor in Pennsylvania.